Welcome to our Paris travel journal. This is the end of it.

 The old covered shopping arcades from the 19th century.
 They were closed the day we visited, but really neat none-the-less.

-We at at L'arbre de Cannelle in the Passage Panoramas.
+Monday, May 25: We ate at L'arbre de Cannelle in the Passage Panoramas.
 The restaurant across the aisle was lined with wine bottles in the window.
 Including J'en Veux.

 This would never pass at the LCBO 😉

 The food was mediocre.
-I had the canard confit, Andy skin was not crispy.
+I had the canard confit, and the skin was not crispy.
 The purée of potatoes ended up being roasted potatoes that were oily and unseasoned.

 One of the guys at the table next to us also ordered the burger and ate it with a knife and fork.
 He was also wearing a suit with a scarf, and sunglasses on his head.